yoyosource/YAPION/docs/versions/0.26.x/examples/basics/Notation.md

 ## Values
 Values start with `(` and end with `)`.
 They are used to identify a value in the YAPION hierarchy.

-// TODO: Finish this section
+// TODO: Finish this section with examples and code as well as array examples

 <div class="box">
     <details>